 My car alarm keeps going off.
 What should I do?

-However, if your car alarm keeps going off for seemingly no reason, it can be a stressful nuisance, and you’ll want to identify the cause and stop it quickly.
+If your car alarm keeps going off for seemingly no reason, it can be a stressful nuisance and you’ll want to identify the cause and stop it quickly.

-However, if your car alarm keeps going off for seemingly no reason, it can be a stressful nuisance, and you’ll want to identify the cause and stop it quickly.
+If your car alarm keeps going off for seemingly no reason, it can be a stressful nuisance and you’ll want to identify the cause and stop it quickly.

 Written by